themarcusbattle/tekst-blog/README.md

-# laravel-simple-blog
+# Topix
-The simplest blogging platform I can make with Laravel
+A simple blogging platform built on Laravel